 Geomancer: automate extraction of geospatial features

-November 2022: As of now, there’s no development in Geomancer, and we archived the repository.
+November 2022: We’ve stopped development of Geomancer and archived the repository.
 I’ve recently changed jobs, too, as I am working in open source full-time with Explosion and spaCy!
 You can check out my retrospective at the end.

 Last Tuesday, I gave a talk at Databeers Manila at the Asian Institute of Management about Geomancer, an open-source library that I helped build.
 So I figured it best to talk about the project through my slides and give a deeper context to some of the library’s design.